Destination guide

 What vaccinations do I need for Vietnam?

-The recommendations below are a general guide based on UK travel health advice.
-We'll confirm exactly what you need — and whether malaria tablets are advised for your route — at a short consultation.
+These recommendations are a general guide based on UK travel-health advice from TravelHealthPro (UKHSA/NaTHNaC).
+Whether you're heading from Hanoi and Halong Bay down to the Mekong Delta, we'll confirm exactly what you need — including whether malaria tablets suit your route — at a short consultation.

 Plan ahead